plopezmp/GdR/Automation with Ansible/README.md

 * **inventory** file
 * **playbook** file

+It is advisable to save these files in the same directory, _e.g._ `Ansible_projects`, similar to the one in the Fedora MV.

 ### Inventory file
 The inventory file contains relevant information about each node in the network.